We outline the differences between the two popular affordable housing schemes.

 - Contracts - proof of short or long term contract and recent contractual history.

 You will be assessed on profits, not turnover.
-For further information see our Self-Employed Guide.
+Visit our self-employed mortgages guide for further information.

 The deposit & fees